Norman Lockyer Observatory: History

 The observatory was founded by Joseph Norman Lockyer in 1912 when he retired to Sidmouth following the closure of the South Kensington Observatory, of which Lockyer was Director.
 Originally known as Hill Observatory, the observatory was renamed Norman Lockyer Observatory after his death in 1920.
-Mary Thomasina Browne, a.k.a.
+Thomazine Mary Lockyer a.k.a.
 "Lady Lockyer", took a strong interest in the observatory and made gifts to it.
 She was elected to the Royal Astronomical Society in 1923.

 The Observatory's historic instruments are associated with Lockyer's pioneering work on star temperature which led to theories of stellar evolution and the foundation of astrophysics.

 The facility was operated by the University of Exeter between 1948 and 1984.
 In 1984 East Devon District Council became the owner/trustee of the observatory and after a period of renovation leased it to Norman Lockyer Observatory Society (NLOS) in 1995.
 An exhibition area and 60-seat planetarium was added in 1996 and a 100-seat convention center for lectures and academic conferences added in 2005.
 The Connaught Dome, which incorporates 'Lockyer Technology Centre' (the observatory's radio astronomy facility), was opened in 2012.

 The observatory is staffed by volunteers, and regularly open to the public on published afternoons and evenings.